cmarchena/mfr-useEffect/README.md

 - first-version: fetch using useEffect at every render in /products and /products/:id
 - second-version: fetch and stores at localstorage (cache)
 - third-version: implements cache revalidation
+- fourth-version: we use NextJS to leverage React19's new features